 The last step is essential.
 Do not wash your hair before the day that you do the bleaching process again.
 If you wash it before the bleaching, you will reduce the amount of natural oils that your hair generates from your scalp.
 These natural oils will help protect your hair from external, toxic agents such as bleach.

 Only this way will you be able to bleach your hair again with the least amount of damage possible.

 What Is The Case When Hair Isn’t Too Damaged?

 Those lucky girls, and honestly, these cases are rare, can bleach their hair once again after 7 to 10 days.
-This is only suitable for people that want to bleach their hair one or two tones.
+This is only suitable for people who want to bleach one or two tones of hair.

 Well, because the exposure time of the hydrogen peroxide, in this case, is much less.
 Never expose your hair to the bleach longer than forty-five minutes!

 During that week before the second bleaching, keep your hair away from the heat sources.
-You need your hair hydrated as much as it can be, so no hairdryer, flat iron, or curler!
+You need your hair as hydrated as possible, so no hairdryer, flat iron, or curler!
 Use a deep conditioner and coconut oil during that week as well.

 Also, don’t wash your hair before bleaching since “dirty” hair rich in your hair’s natural oils will have natural protection.
 Always rinse your hair with cold water to minimize the risk of an itchy scalp.